Quotas and limits

 Quotas generally apply at the Google Cloud project level.
 Your use of a resource in one project doesn't affect your available quota in another project.
 Within a Google Cloud project, quotas are shared across all applications and IP addresses.

-There are also limits on VMware Engine resources.
-These limits are unrelated to the quota system.
-Limits cannot be changed unless otherwise stated.
+There are also system limits on VMware Engine resources.
+System limits can't be changed.

 Before you can deploy a Google Cloud VMware Engine private cloud to a Google Cloud project, that Google Cloud project must have a quota of nodes.
 A VMware Engine node quota describes the maximum number of nodes you can use, assuming nodes are available.